New Enterprise Associates

 Series B in 2011

-Embrane is a software company based in Santa Clara, California, that specializes in the design and development of solutions for the delivery and management of network services in data centers.
-Founded in 2009, Embrane focuses on simplifying the adoption of virtualization and cloud computing for both service providers and enterprise customers.
-The company offers a range of application-centric virtual network services, including firewalls, VPNs, load balancers, and SSL offload engines, aimed at enhancing network efficiency and flexibility.
+Embrane is a software company based in Santa Clara, California, established in 2009.
+It specializes in designing and developing software solutions for the delivery and management of network services in data centers.
+Embrane's offerings focus on simplifying the adoption of virtualization and cloud computing for both service providers and enterprise customers.
+The company provides a range of application-centric virtual network services, including firewalls, VPNs, load balancers, and SSL offload engines, aimed at enhancing the efficiency and flexibility of network operations.

 Cloudflare